MortezaTavasoly/Movie-App/Readme.md

-This is a Simple Movie App With TypeScript.
+This is a Simple and Responsive Movie App With TypeScript abel to search movies.